Ehinome24/LITA_CAPSTONE_PROJECT_SALES_DATA/README.md

 # LITA_CAPSTONE_PROJECT_SALES_DATA
 This is my capstone project on sales data while learning Data Analysis with the Incubator Hub
-## Project Title: Sales Data Analysis
+## Project Title: Sales Performance Analysis for a Retail Store

 [Project Overview](#project-overview)